aptly-dev/www.aptly.info/content/doc/configuration.md

 Configuration
 --------------

-aptly looks for configuration file in `/etc/aptly.conf` and `~/.aptly.conf`, if no config file found, new one is created.
-If `-config=` flag is specified, aptly would use config file at specified location.
+aptly looks for configuration file first in `~/.aptly.conf` then in `/etc/aptly.conf` and, if no config file found, new one is created in home directory.
+If
+`-config=` flag is specified, aptly would use config file at specified location.
 Also aptly needs root directory for database, package and published repository storage.
 If not specified, directory defaults to